ywang037/Federated-Learning-PyTorch/REPRODUCE_FL_LOG2.md

 ##### Varying federated setting VS SGD
+* 300,000 rounds mini-batch updates used in the vanilla FL paper is formidable, here we have to make do with ealier stopping around at most 100,000 mini-batch updates, which is equivalent to
+    1. 600 rounds (B=100) or for 300 rounds (B=50) SGD,
+    2. 600 rounds for FedAvg (E=5, B=50)
-* The learning rates of every setting are seem to be fixed at the vanilla FL paper
+* The learning rates of every setting are seem to be fixed at the vanilla FL paper, so that only lr needs optimization.
-* Each setting runs same number of mini-batch updates $n=?$
-* Totoal number of rounds of each setting is $R=n/(E\timesB)$
 * The last three experiment can be skipped for the time being since theier convergence per minibatch could be too slow to make meaningful comparison

 Model |Method|Data  | Test acc (f,max) |R-98  |T Rnd |Time      | Machine | Frac | E | B | Lr/O   | Optim | Status